GlobalGovernanceFrameworks/website/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome in any area!
 Please feel free to submit a Pull Request.
-For detailed guidelines on how to contribute, including best practices for using AI tools to support development, see our [CONTRIBUTING.md](CONTRIBUTING.md).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)